top of page

 Artist Statement

-I find the science of perception fascinating and consider how viewing my “unfamiliar” art is a challenge for the brain to interpret.
+I find the science of neuroesthetics fascinating and consider how viewing my “unfamiliar” art is a challenge for the brain to interpret.
 Does this “perceptual workout” process train us to interpret other foreign visual situations?
 (Scientists don’t have all the answers on the complexities of our brain’s processing of visual data.)

 My work is rooted in the present moment as I work digitally native and wonder about humanity's future.
 We are predominantly fed dystopian images and messages about an antagonistic relationship with technology and computers.
 I’m here to evangelize the opposite.
 We control technology and have the power to utilize it to create positive outcomes.
 Technology is just a tool – we decide how it can best serve us.
 How will we navigate between our future worlds IRL and in the metaverse?
 I vote for the positive advancement of human ingenuity and creativity!